Teens’ Biggest Dangers

 Newly licensed teens crash much more often than older, more experienced drivers.
 These are the most common trouble areas for young drivers:

-The unfortunate reality is that teens buckle up far less frequently than adults.
-Recent studies show that belt use amongst teens is the lowest of any age group, just 76 percent compared to a national average of 85 percent.
-In fact, the majority (58 percent) of young people 16 to 20 years old involved in fatal crashes are unbuckled.
+The unfortunate reality is that teens buckle up far less than adults.
+A 2008 study showed that belt use amongst teens is the lowest of any age group, just 76 percent compared to a national average of 85 percent.
+In fact, the majority (58 percent) of young people 16 to 20 years old who were involved in fatal crashes were unbuckled.
+Whether sitting in the front or back of a car, buckle up every trip and remind other passengers to buckle up too.
+It could save their lives, and yours.
+Please visit NHTSA’s website for more information https://www.nhtsa.gov/risky-driving/seat-belts

 Drugs and alcohol

 Teens are at far greater risk of death in an alcohol-related crash than the overall population.
 This is despite the fact that they cannot legally purchase or publicly possess alcohol in any state.
 When alcohol is added to the inexperience of teen drivers, the results can be deadly.
-Drunk male teenage drivers are 18 times more likely than a sober male teen driver to be killed in a single-vehicle crash.
-Drunk female teenage drivers are 54 times more likely to be killed than a sober counterpart.
+In 2016, nearly 20 percent of teenagers involved in fatal crashes had been drinking.
+Marijuana is the drug that’s most commonly found in the blood of drivers who have been in a car crash.
+It is important to enforce a zero-tolerance policy at home.
+If your teen uses any alcohol or drugs, they cannot drive, nor should they ride with anyone who has been drinking or using drugs – in any amount.

 A driver’s primary responsibility when behind the wheel is to focus on the act of driving.
 Any behavior that distracts from this activity increases the risk of a collision.
 In this age of electronic communication, the dangers of distractions have increased significantly.
 Use of electronic devices for any purpose, to send or receive communications, to surf the web, to view images, video, or anything at all, should absolutely be avoided.